UMass Amherst Environmental Health and Safety

 When steam is available, each room in the hall has a radiator with a thermostatic hand-value that controls the amount of steam that enters the radiator in the room.
 The building steam is controlled centrally by sensors and when the temperature reaches a desired point, no steam is available.
 During the transitional periods before and after the heating season, optimal heating and cooling conditions may not be met.

 Please take care around the radiator and do not block it behind furniture because better airflow will heat the room more efficiently.
-If you have any problems with the heat in your room, please contact your RA or Residential Service Desk so he or she can respond according to our heating protocol.
+If you have any problems with the heat in your room, please contact your Residential Service Desk during business hours so he or by calling 413.545.0812 outside of RSD hours to respond according to our heating protocol.

 Hot Water Heating: Southwest, Sylvan, and Orchard Hill